-Courts Service website – the excellent home page of the Irish Courts Service with the legal diary online, information about courts nationwide, links and the most important recent decisions of the superior courts.
+Courts Service – the excellent home page of the Irish Courts Service with the legal diary online, information about courts nationwide, links and the most important recent decisions of the superior courts.

-Supreme Court of Ireland – the latest and most important judgments from what remains Ireland’s final court of appeal.
+Supreme Court of Ireland – the latest and most relevant judgments from what remains Ireland’s final court of appeal.

 Irish Statute Book – all Irish statutes from 1922 in a searchable database, plus the Irish Constitution and statutory instruments.
 An invaluable resource.

 Law Reform Commission – including consolidated acts and statutory instruments in Ireland as a result of the Commission’s mandate to keep the law under review as part of the eLegislation Group.

-IrishLaw site – one of the original and most comprehensive sources of Irish law on the internet.
+IrishLaw – one of the original and most comprehensive sources of Irish law on the internet.
 Not a great design, but it includes the IrishLaw list, an e-mail discussion list on Irish and Northern Irish law and a list of forthcoming legal events.

 British and Irish Legal Information Institute – comprehensive, up-to-date cases and legislation from Ireland (north and south), England & Wales and Scotland, with European Union case law, Law Commission reports, and other law-related Irish and British material.
 Another invaluable resource!